ARipeAppleByYoursTruly/css-via-regexed-classes/README.md

 # CSS via Regex-ed Classes

-## What is this?
+## What is This?

-Heavily inspired by UnoCSS, this is a script that extract class names from a project and generates a CSS file with styles as specified by rules, variants, shortcuts, and layers defined by the developer.
+This is a script that generates a CSS file with styles based on the class names used in your codebase.

-In actuality, this is a less advanced and less flexible version of UnoCSS.
-Like, it's not even a `npm` package, it's just one script, and you need to manually set it up.
-If you're satisfied in using Tailwind CSS, UnoCSS, or any other CSS frameworks and language supercedes, then don't use this.

-To deter you even further from using this script, you have to modify the script itself if you want to change its behaviour, though I did try so make some stuff "configurable".
-A considerable amount of technical prowess is required, but at least it doesn't involve having 10 years experience in Vite plugin and `npm` package development.
-What an agonizing experience that was.

-## Then why does this exists?

-Because UnoCSS didn't provide a way to alter the order of generated styles.

-Imagine you have a button with the classes `:hover?color:red` and `:active?color:green` (I believe it's obvious what styles they apply).
-Logically, `:hover?color:red` should be placed before `:active?color:green` in the CSS file, but `a` comes before `h`, so UnoCSS places `:active?color:green` before `:hover?color:red`, and now you got a visual bug of the button having no onClicked state even though it functions correctly.

->   Note: I've only realized after writing that `:hover` itself is problematic on touchscreen devices
+Heavily inspired by UnoCSS, you can define your own rules, shortcuts, variants, and layers.
+But on top of that, you can modify many sections of the script to suit your needs, because it's a **script**, not a `npm` package.

+By default, it uses the "vanilla CSS as class names" set of rules and variants, and a rule to use Iconify's pure CSS icons.
+You'll need to manually set up this script in order to use it properly.

+But to be honest, I discourage you to use this, because it's not professionally made.
+Go and use Taillwind CSS, UnoCSS, or any other CSS frameworks and language supercedes instead.

+## Why Does This Exist?

+This whole thing started when I was finding a CSS framework to use in my projects, because I thought, if Astro is like a better HTML, and SolidJS is like a better Javascript, then I'm missing something that is like a better CSS.

+First I tried Tailwind CSS due to its popularity, but I dropped it very quickly due to its naming convention.
+I felt like I'm trying to learn CSS all over again.

+Then I tried UnoCSS, and I liked it very much because I can customize it to use vanilla CSS syntax as the class names.
+I customized it so much that I've reached a bottleneck of trying to customize something that UnoCSS doesn't provide a way for.

+And that's when I've decided to make my own CSS "framework".

-## How to use this?
+## How to Use This?

 ### Requirements

 -   Node.js
--   `npm` packages: (`npm i -D <package>`)
+-   `npm` packages: (`npm i -D ...`)
-    -   fast-glob
+    -   `fast-glob`
-    -   cssesc
+    -   `cssesc`
+    -   If you want to use Iconify icons:
-    -   @iconify/utils (optional)
+        -   `@iconify/utils`
-    -   @iconify/json (optional)
+        -   `@iconify/json`

 ### Setup

-1. Place the script somewhere in the project that won't get included in production
+1. Download `css-via-regexed-classes.js` and place it somewhere in the project that won't get included when building your project
-2. In `packge.json`, add a new key-value pair in `scripts`
+2. In `package.json`, add a new key-value pair in `scripts`
-    ```json
-    // ...
+    ```jsonc
     "scripts": {
-      // ...
-      "<unique command name>": "node ./<path to the script from project root>"
+      "<unique command name>": "node <path to the script>"
+      // Example
-      // Example: "generateCSS": "node ./tools/css-via-regexed-classes.js"
+      // "generate-css": "node generate-css/css-via-regexed-classes.js"

-      // ...
     }
     ```

-3. Add new "pre-" command key-value pairs to `scripts` to commands that will build or run your project
+3. Add new `pre<command>` key-value pairs to `scripts` to commands that will build or run your project
-    ```json
+    ```jsonc
-    // Example: For Astro projects, add "predev" and "prebuild" key-value pairs to "scripts"
+    // Example: For Astro projects, add "predev" and "prebuild" key-value pairs

-    // ...
     "scripts": {
-      // ...
+      // Replace generate-css with your <unique command name>
-      "predev": "npm run <unique command name>",
+      "predev": "npm run generate-css",
       "dev": "astro dev",

-      // ...
-      "prebuild": "npm run <unique command name>",
+      "prebuild": "npm run generate-css",
-      "build": "astro build",
+      "build": "astro build"
-      // ...
     }
     ```

-4. Since this is just a script, you can modify the code directly to:
+4. Modify the script to:
-    -   Add glob patterns to specify the files to perform class name extraction on
+    -   Add glob patterns that specify the files to extract class names form
     -   Modify the default class name extraction logic `(advanced)`
     -   Add shortcuts
-    -   Modify the default variant handling logic `(advanced)`
+    -   Modify the default variant handling logic `(slightly advanced)`
-    -   Add rules (and/or not use Iconify icons)
+    -   Add rules
     -   Add layers
-    -   Alter the final order of the generated styles to handle special cases `(slightly advanced)`
-    -   Enable or disable style merging for shortcuts
+    -   Add special sorting cases `(advanced)`
-    -   Specify the filepath of the output CSS file
+    -   Modify the filepath of the CSS file output

-5. Finally, to use the generated styles, import the CSS file to your webpages
+5. Import the output CSS file to your webpages

 ### Astro Plugin Setup

-This Astro plugin enables the CSS file to be auto-regenerated whenever a file has changed when running in dev server, so you don't have to manually restart the dev server.
-But the reload time will be increased because Astro has to reload a second time to update the generated CSS file.
+This plugin enables the script to be run automatically whenever a detected file has been updated, but you'll have to wait a little longer for the output CSS file to update.

 1. Download `astro-plugin.ts` and place it preferably in the same folder as the script
-2. You can directly modify the file to:
-    -   Change the filename that refer to the script
-    -   Specify the file extensions of the file changed to trigger the script
-3. Modify your `astro.config.mjs` like so:
+2. Modify your `astro.config.mjs` like so:
     ```js
+    import generateCSS from "file to the plugin"
     // ...
-    import generateCSS from "filepath to astro-plugin.ts"
-    // ...
     export default defineConfig({
       integrations: [
-        // ...
         generateCSS()
-        // ...
       ]
     })
     ```
+3. Modify the plugin to:
+    -   Change the file name that refer to the script
+    -   Specify the file extensions of the fil changed to trigger the script

-## Default Behavior out of the Box
+## Default Behavior Out of the Box

 ### Class Name Extraction Logic